 Continued success also depends on maintaining and articulating our particular spirit of liberal internationalism; a curriculum built around the International Baccalaureate and our own Middle School programme, a powerful service ethos, a distinctive educational influence and a truly cosmopolitan student body.

 Over the next few years we will be working to achieve our aims by continuing to focus on the core areas of the curriculum and co-curriculum, developing our campus, improving our boarding facilities, providing more bursaries, expanding our educational outreach programme and professional development, and continuing with fundraising and networking to connect and position the school.

-In September 2017, we launched three new Institutes within the school: The Institute of Teaching and Learning, The Institute of Higher Education and Professional Insight, and The Institute of Service and Entrepreneurship.
+In September 2017, we launched three new Institutes within the school: The Institute of Teaching and Learning, The Institute of Higher Education and Professional Insight, and The Institute of Service and Social Impact.
 These Institutes are all headed by a team of expert teachers and staff and will support the longer term aims of the school.

 Passionate and dynamic teaching demonstrates excellent subject knowledge; some staff are engaged in high-level scholarship and research.
 It provides challenging, exacting and exciting experiences which channel the pupils’ energy into learning.